Level 3 Certificate Housing Practice - Managing Housing Services Pathway (CIH)

 - Course costs:

-The CIH Level 3 Certificate in Housing: Managing Housing Services Pathway aims to equip those currently working, or wishing to work in the housing sector, with key skills and expert knowledge, while providing an accredited qualification.
+This programme will equip those currently working, or wishing to work in the housing sector, with key skills and expert knowledge, while providing an accredited qualification.

 It is also an excellent introduction to the different housing related services provided by organisations.
 All students will become registered student members of Chartered Institute of Housing for the duration of this programme.